Cardiac Nuclear Medicine

 Actual scanning time for each heart scan varies from 15 to 30 minutes, depending on the type of scanner used.
 Total time in the nuclear medicine department will be approximately two to four hours.

-If the SPECT or PET scanner has CT capabilities, a short CT scan of your heart will be obtained.
+If the SPECT scanner has CT capabilities, a short CT scan of your heart will be obtained.
 The CT may be obtained before or after each of the nuclear medicine imaging procedures.
 You will not have to get up or change positions on the table for this part of the exam as the CT is part of the nuclear medicine equipment, but you will be asked to stay very still for this portion of the exam.

 When the examination is completed, you may be asked to wait until the technologist checks the images in case additional images are needed.
 Occasionally, more images are obtained for clarification or better visualization of certain areas or structures.
 The need for additional images does not necessarily mean there was a problem with the exam or that something abnormal was found, and should not be a cause of concern for you.